yacoubb/property-searcher/README.md

 # property-searcher

 Python script used to check various UK property websites for new properties that meet user-specified search criteria.
+Run get_rightmove_properties.py
+Then get_directions.py
+Then property_filter.py
+And the results will end up in good_properties.json

 # criteria